The Government House will be featured as part of the St. Augustine History Festival.

 Minorcan History

 What: Dr. Darien Andreu, a professor in Flagler College's Department of English, is the director of the Minorcan Studies Project, which creates awareness of the richness of the 250-year-old Minorcan heritage community.
-She will discuss the connections between Flagler College and the Minorcan community in St. Augustine, particularly those with the Dr. Andrew Anderson Family, Stephen Vincent Benét, and the Minorcan Well.
+She will discuss the connections between Flagler and the Minorcan community in St. Augustine, particularly those with the Dr. Andrew Anderson Family, Stephen Vincent Benét, and the Minorcan Well.
 After her talk, Flager College hosts a reception with refreshments.
 This event is free and open to anyone aged 18 and older.

 St. Augustine Historical Society